riongull/notes/dash_unit_denominations.md

 1. Some coins are playing nice with the traditional monetary and financial incumbents
 1. Some coins have very attractive units of account

 I'm not worried about the first category (including Bitcoin, Bitcoin Cash, and Litecoin) over the long term.
-These coins are largely floating by on yesterdays achievements, name recognition, and early mover advantage, but they will lose market share over time.
+These coins are largely floating by on yesterday's achievements, name recognition, and early mover advantage, but they will lose market share over time.
 The coins in the second category (including Ripple and Stellar) will continue to receive investment from deep-pocketed incumbent financial players.
 Nothing we can do about that short of selling out and trying to *aid* rather than *compete with* fiat currencies (which I hope nobody is considering).

 It's the third category that has me wondering.
 What does NEM, Cardano, and IOTA offer that can justify a valuation higher than Dash?
 What pushed others above Dash in the past, if even for a short time (e.g. EOS, NEO)?  **One can't help but notice that the tokens overtaking Dash are generally priced 2 to 4 orders of magnitude lower than `DASH`**.
 What is the market trying to tell us?